varnerlab/CHEME-1800-Computing-Book/unit-2-data/trees.md

 (content:references:data-structure-graphs-depth-first)=
 #### Depth-first graph traversal
-Depth-first is a graph traversal algorithm that starts at a source vertex and visits vertices by exploring as far as possible along each branch before backtracking.
-Depth-first is often implemented using recursion but can also be implemented iteratively using a stack.

-A recursive depth-first traversal approach is outlined in {prf:ref}`algo-depth-first-traversal`.
+[Depth-first traversal](https://en.wikipedia.org/wiki/Depth-first_search) is a graph traversal algorithm that starts at a source vertex and visits vertices by exploring as far as possible along each branch before backtracking.
+Depth-first is often implemented using recursion but can also be implemented iteratively.
+A recursive depth-first traversal approach is outlined in {prf:ref}`algo-depth-first-traversal`:

 ````{prf:algorithm} Reversive depth-first traversal
 :label: algo-depth-first-traversal
 :class: dropdown